happychau0v0/aist1000report/README.md

 3. To download and process ESC-50 dataset, run: ```python common/prepare_dataset.py```
 4. Prepare the validation data, run: ```python common/val_generator.py```

-*All the required data of ESC-50 for processing `20kHz` are now ready at `datasets/esc50` directory*
+*All the required data of ESC-50 for processing `20kHz` are now ready at `datasets/esc50` directory

 #### A.3 Training ACDNet (PyTorch)
-*The experimented models is in `model/trained_fold1.pt` that can be used instead of training a new model.*
+*The experimented models is in `model/trained_fold1.pt` that can be used instead of training a new model.

-However, to conduct the training of a brand new ACDNet, run: ```python torch/trainer.py```
+To retrain existing model or conduct the training of a brand new ACDNet, run: ```python torch/trainer.py```